dotnet/EntityFramework.Docs/entity-framework/core/querying/related-data.md

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#MultipleThenIncludes)]

-You can combine all of this to include related data from multiple levels and multiple roots in the same query.
+You can combine all of the calls to include related data from multiple levels and multiple roots in the same query.

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#IncludeTree)]

 You may want to include multiple related entities for one of the entities that is being included.
 For example, when querying `Blogs`, you include `Posts` and then want to include both the `Author` and `Tags` of the `Posts`.
-To do this, you need to specify each include path starting at the root.
+To include both, you need to specify each include path starting at the root.
 For example, `Blog -> Posts -> Author` and `Blog -> Posts -> Tags`.
-This does not mean you will get redundant joins; in most cases, EF will consolidate the joins when generating SQL.
+It doesn't mean you'll get redundant joins; in most cases, EF will combine the joins when generating SQL.

 [!code-csharp[Main](../../../samples/core/Querying/RelatedData/Sample.cs#MultipleLeafIncludes)]